Why ‘no’ is the most important word in your child’s vocabulary (and how to encourage them to use it)

 In a world of ‘yes’, ‘more’ and ‘positive vibes only’, the word ‘no’ gets a bad rap.
 Say ‘no’ too often and you’re a ‘negative Nancy’ or a ‘party pooper’.
 You’re not making the most of life’s opportunities or you’re too pessimistic.
-But ‘no’ is the one of, if not the most important tool in our vocabulary arsenal.
+But ‘no’ is one of, if not the most important, tools in our vocabulary arsenal.
 Why?
 ‘No’ is what sets boundaries and protects us from harmful experiences.
 It’s what allows us to do with ourselves what we want to do – and not what others want or expect from us.

 By extension, encouraging our children from an early age to say ‘no’ teaches them body autonomy and that they don’t have to agree to anything they don’t feel comfortable with.
 Communicating that it’s okay to say ‘no’ also teaches kids to listen and trust their gut instinct with people and situations.
 It also lays the groundwork for later in life when they gain independence and will be in higher-stakes consent situations as a teen and an adult, especially sexual experiences.

 Of course, there will be periods in our children’s lives when it feels like ‘no’ is the only word they know.
-It might be frustrating, but by process of arguing with parents, children learn valuable skills around conflict management, negotiation, empathy and patience – as well as gain confidence.
+It might be frustrating, but by the process of arguing with parents, children learn valuable skills around conflict management, negotiation, empathy and patience – as well as gain confidence.